tytydraco/yessleep/out/Something_Pursued_My_Uncle_In_Vietnam_Back_In_1967.md

 It was during my 2nd week there when we received a distress call from a platoon that had gone missing 2 weeks earlier.

-I, along with several other men were given the mission to retrieve them.
+I, along with several other men were given the task to retrieve them.

 We immediately left camp without any incident.